Bill Maher: Health care

 In a discussion with Michael Moore about the film Sicko, Maher said, "The human body is pretty amazing; it doesn't get sick, usually, for no reason.
 I mean, there's some genetic stuff that can get to you, but, basically, people are sick in this country because they're poisoned.
 The environment is a poisoning factor, but also, we gotta say, they poison themselves.
 They eat shit.
 People eat shit, and that's, to my way of thinking, about 90 percent of why people are sick, is because they eat shit."

-Tara Parker-Pope and former Senator (R-TN) Bill Frist, a physician, have called his criticism of the H1N1 flu vaccinations unscientific.
-Infectious diseases expert Paul Offit has written that misinformation about vaccines from celebrities like Maher has put children at unnecessary risk.
-Offit says that celebrities like Maher are seen as "less credible" and would still be considered just "great entertainment" if they weren't joined by the former Director of the National Institutes of Health, Bernadine Healy and influential pediatrician, Robert Sears.
+Tara Parker-Pope and former Senator (R-TN) Bill Frist, a physician, have called Maher's criticism of the H1N1 flu vaccinations unscientific.
+Infectious diseases expert Paul Offit wrote that misinformation about vaccines from celebrities like Maher has put children at unnecessary risk.

-Surgical Oncologist David Gorski criticized Maher's claims about vaccines several times on ScienceBlogs, and when Maher received the Richard Dawkins Award in 2009, Gorski wrote it was inappropriate.
+Surgical Oncologist David Gorski criticized Maher's claims about vaccines several times on ScienceBlogs, and deemed it inappropriate that Maher received the Richard Dawkins Award.
 Skeptics, including magician and popular science writer Martin Gardner, neurologist Steven Novella, and magician Jamy Ian Swiss have also strongly rebuked Maher, characterizing him as anti-science, uninformed and potentially endangering the health of fans who take his "non-medical" advice.
 Maher responded to the criticism, saying, "What I've read about what they think I'm saying is not what I've said.
 I'm not a germ theory denier.
 I believe vaccinations can work.
 Polio is a good example.
 Do I think in certain situations that inoculating Third World children against malaria or diphtheria, or whatever, is right?
 Of course.
 In a situation like that, the benefits outweigh costs.
 But to me living in Los Angeles?
 To get a flu shot?
-No." In 2019, Gorski again criticized Maher's HBO interview with the doctor Jay Gordon and Maher's claims about vaccines (in particular, the influenza vaccine), spreading out vaccinations and the possibility of a link between vaccines and autism, which is debunked according to consensus science.
+No." In 2019, Gorski again criticized Maher for his HBO interview with the doctor Jay Gordon and Maher's claims about vaccines (in particular, the influenza vaccine), including the speculation about a link between vaccines and autism, which is debunked according to consensus science.
 In January 2021, Maher promoted the COVID-19 lab leak theory.
 On April 16, 2021, Maher called media coverage of the COVID-19 pandemic "panic porn" and added that "When all of our sources for medical information have an agenda to spin us, yeah, you wind up with a badly misinformed population, including on the left."